srishtiv424/Contact/PrivacyPolicy.md

-Privacy Policy
+## Privacy Policy

-Vipul Mittal built the Contact app as a Commercial app.
-This SERVICE is provided by Vipul Mittal and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+Vipul Mittal created the Contact app as a commercial service that is intended for use as is.
+This page is designed to inform users about our policies regarding the collection, use, and disclosure of personal information if you choose to use our service.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.
+By using our service, you agree to the collection and use of information in accordance with this policy.
+The personal information we collect is used for providing and improving our service.
+We will not use or share your information with anyone except as described in this privacy policy.

+Definitions

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Contact unless otherwise defined in this Privacy Policy.
+The terms used in this privacy policy have the same meanings as in our terms and conditions, which are accessible at Contact, unless otherwise defined in this privacy policy.

-Permission Required
-Call - I need this permission to let users call a number, directly from the app Read Call Log - I need this permission to know the number of incoming and outgoing calls and then search the number in the offline database to show the popup of contact's name.
-Also, I need this permission to retrieve call logs from user's device
-Read Phone State - I need this permission to notify the user as soon a call is made or received Read Contacts - I need this permission to read contacts for the purpose of adding the contacts to my app's database.
-Write Contacts - I need this permission to add or delete contacts from user's phonebook, directly from the app System Alert Window - I need this permission to show a popup to the user when a call is made or received.
-Foreground service - I need this permission to let my app run in the background, all the time.
-Don't worry, it won't drain your battery as the app isn't connected to servers.
-Internet - I need this permission to let a user sign in to his/her Google account.
-Also this permission is used to upload and download database file to and from Google Drive.
-Get Accounts - I need this permission to search for all the accounts logged in the user's phone.

-Information Collection and Use
+## Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Contacts, Call Log, Accounts.

-I have used ROOM database for database management, so all your data is saved on your phone and never leaves your device to my own servers.
-No sort of data is collected by me in any way.
+For a better user experience, we may require you to provide us with certain personally identifiable information, including but not limited to contacts, call log, and accounts.
+We have used the ROOM database for database management, so all your data is saved on your phone and never leaves your device to our servers.
+No data is collected by us in any way.

-The app does use third-party services from Google Play Services
+The app does use third-party services from Google Play Services.
+We have employed third-party companies and individuals to facilitate the process of Google sign-in, to read and write contacts from your Google account, and to backup and restore the database file to Google Drive.

-Service Providers
+## Service Providers

-I have employed third-party companies and individuals due to the following reasons:

-To facilitate the process of Google sign-in
-To read and write contacts from your Google Account
-To backup and restore database file to Google Drive

-I want to inform users of this Service that these third parties have access to their Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
+We want to inform users of this service that these third parties have access to their personal information.
+The reason for this is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

+## Permissions Required

+The Contact app requires the following permissions to provide its services:

+- Call: We need this permission to allow users to call a number directly from the app.
+- Read Call Log: We need this permission to know the number of incoming and outgoing calls and then search the number in the offline database to show the popup of contact's name.
+We also need this permission to retrieve call logs from the user's device.
+- Read Phone State: We need this permission to notify the user as soon as a call is made or received.
+- Read Contacts: We need this permission to read contacts for the purpose of adding them to our app's database.
+- Write Contacts: We need this permission to add or delete contacts from the user's phonebook directly from the app.
+- System Alert Window: We need this permission to show a popup to the user when a call is made or received.
+- Foreground Service: We need this permission to let our app run in the background all the time.
+Please note that this won't drain your battery, as the app isn't connected to servers.
+- Internet: We need this permission to let a user sign in to their Google account.
+We also use this permission to upload and download the database file to and from Google Drive.
+- Get Accounts: We need this permission to search for all the accounts logged into the user's phone.

-Security
+## Security

-I value your trust in giving your personal data to the app.
-I fully assure that no data leaves from your device to our own servers.
-All the data is stored on your phone.
-You may choose to backup your database file to your Google Drive.
-This is the only possible way that your data leaves your phone and is sent to cloud
+We value your trust in giving your personal data to the app.
+We fully assure you that no data leaves your device to our servers.
+All data is stored on your phone, and you may choose to backup your database file to your Google Drive.
+This is the only possible way that your data leaves your phone and is sent to the cloud.

-Links to Other Sites

-This Service comtains links to other sites (WhatsApp).
-This link is used to open the WhatsApp page of that user.
-If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-Children’s Privacy

-I do not collect personally identifiable information irrespective of age.

-Changes to This Privacy Policy
+## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+We may update our privacy policy from time to time.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any changes by posting the new privacy policy on this page.

-This policy is effective as of 2023-04-10
+## Links to Other Sites
+We take the privacy of our users very seriously and are committed to protecting it in all aspects of our service.
+As part of our service, we may provide links to third-party websites, specifically WhatsApp, for the purpose of opening a user's WhatsApp page.
+Please note that these external sites are not operated by us, and we have no control over their content, privacy policies, or practices.

+Therefore, we strongly advise our users to review the privacy policies of these third-party websites before engaging with them.
+We assume no responsibility or liability for any actions or consequences that may result from accessing or using these external sites.
+Your use of any third-party website or service is at your own risk, and we encourage you to exercise caution and prudence in such situations.

+If you have any concerns or questions about our policy on external links, please do not hesitate to contact us for more information.

+## Children’s Privacy
+We do not collect personally identifiable information irrespective of age.

-Contact Us
+## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at vipulmittalce@gmail.com.
+If you have any questions or suggestions about our privacy policy, do not hesitate to contact us at vipulmittalce@gmail.com .

-This privacy policy page was created at privacypolicytemplate.net and modified/generated by App Privacy Policy Generator